 - Consider the implementation needs of your sites, including space allocation for libraries as well as security needs.
-(See "Setting Up Global Administration" on page 49.) - Set global parameters for your ChangeMan ZMF installation.
-(See "Setting Up Global Administration" on page 49.) - Consult on and/or set application parameters.
-(See "Setting Up Application Administration" on page 125.) - Set the global and/or application parameters for remote sites.
-(See "Configuring Remote Sites" on page 267.) - Produce and browse reports for your sites or specific applications.
-(See "Defining and Running ChangeMan ZMF Reports" on page 211.) - Customize ChangeMan ZMF for your site.
+(See Setting Up Global Administration.) - Set global parameters for your ChangeMan ZMF installation.
+(See Setting Up Global Administration.) - · Consult on and/or set application parameters.
+(See Setting Up Application Administration.) - Set the global and/or application parameters for remote sites.
+(See Configuring Remote Sites.) - Produce and browse reports for your sites or specific applications.
+(See Defining and Running ChangeMan ZMF Reports.) - Customize ChangeMan ZMF for your site.
 Customization includes the implementation of exits and tailoring skeletons.
 (See the ChangeMan ZMF Customization Guide.) - Continually monitor ChangeMan ZMF for packages in limbo as well as packages whose installation you wish to expedite or prohibit.
-(See "Monitoring Site and Application Packages" on page 195.) - Periodically execute housekeeping functions such as starting up and shutting down the ChangeMan ZMF instance, backing up the package master, clearing the logs, updating the query component relationship information.
-(See "Batch Housekeeping Tasks" on page 233.) - Act as primary contact for questions, problems, and suggestions forwarded to Customer Support.
+(See Monitoring Site and Application Packages.) - Periodically execute housekeeping functions such as starting up and shutting down the ChangeMan ZMF instance, backing up the package master, clearing the logs, updating the query component relationship information.
+(See Batch Housekeeping Tasks.) - Act as primary contact for questions, problems, and suggestions forwarded to Customer Support.